Chen Lin (Ming dynasty): Battle of Noryang

+During the battle, Chen Lin and Yi Sun-sin were friends and allies who helped and rescued each other several times.
+When Chen Lin called for Admiral Yi to thank him for coming to his aid, he was met by Yi Wan, who announced that his uncle was dead.
+It is said that Chen himself was so shocked that he fell to the ground three times, beating his chest and crying.
+News of Admiral Yi's death spread quickly throughout the allied fleet and both Joseon and Ming sailors and fighting men wailed in grief.
+Chen Lin later reported the news of Yi's death to Wanli Emperor, where he bestowed gifts and eulogies on Chen and Yi.
+Since then, Yi and Chen were memorialized as national heroes in Korea.
+Chen's descendants were later welcomed back to Korea to start the Gwangdong Jin clan, because of Chen Lin's contributions in defeating the Japanese and his camaraderie with Yi Sunsin.

+Admiral Yi's body was brought back to his hometown in Asan to be buried next to his father, Yi Jeong (in accordance to Korean tradition).
+Shrines, both official and unofficial, were constructed in his honor all throughout the land."

 Descendants

-Chen died of natural causes, but today, his descendants are spread across Guangdong, Guangxi, and Sichuan provinces, as well as Korea.
+Chen died of natural causes.
+Today, his descendants are spread across Guangdong, Guangxi, and Sichuan provinces, as well as Korea.

 Korean descendants

 Chen Lin is the founder of one of the Korean clans, Gwangdong Jin clan, and one of his grandsons, Chen Yongsu (陳泳素), settled in Korea.
-In 1644, at the end of the Ming, Chen Yongsu did not wish to give allegiance to the rising Qing dynasty, so Chen fled to Joseon Korea, where the Korean people warmly welcomed and protected him as a hero's descendant.
+In 1644, at the end of the Ming and start of the Qing dynasty, Chen Yongsu moved to Joseon Korea, where the Korean people warmly welcomed and celebrated him as a hero's descendant.
 Chen settled in South Jeolla Province.
-Today the Gwandong Jin clan has over 300 households and more than 1200-2000 people.
+Today the Gwangdong Jin clan has over 300 households and more than 1200–2000 people.
 Some members traveled to China to celebrate the victory of Chen Lin alongside the Koreans in the Korea-Japan war.

 The descendants of Chen in Korea knew their home country was China, but they did not know where exactly in China, until recent research.